duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_05_part_preliminaries/50_git.md

 To delete a remote branch you need to push the delete command:

     $ git push origin --delete ![branch-name]

+### Open a pull request

+If you are working on another branch than the master or if you forked a repository and want to propose changes you made into the master, you can open a so-called `pull-request`.
+In order to do so, press the corresponding tab in the dashboard of a repository and then press the green button `New pull request`.
+You will be asked which branch from which fork you want to merge.

+## Submitting issues

+If you are experiencing issues with any code or content of a repository (such as this operating manual you are reading right now), you can submit issues.
+For doing so go to the dashboard of the corresponding repository and press the `Issues` tab where you can open a new request.

+For example you encounter a bug or a mistake in this operating manual, please visit this [repository](https://github.com/duckietown/docs-opmanual_duckiebot/issues) to open a new issue.

 ## Git troubleshooting

 ### Problem 1: https instead of ssh: